tysunseven/topopt-hw/stage1/problem1/index.md

 ## Filter type: Density Filtering
 Compared to Sensitivity Filtering, Density Filtering simplifies the processing of \\(dc\\) by removing one layer of weighting by \\(x\\), using only the matrix \\(H\\) to weight \\(dc\\).
 However, Density Filtering introduces an additional step: when using the bisection method to find the value of \\(\lambda\\), it compares the volume of \\(x_{\text{Phys}}\\) (the weighted result of \\(x_{\text{new}}\\) by \\(H\\)) with the volume constraint, rather than comparing the volume of \\(x_{\text{new}}\\) calculated using the previous \\(\lambda\\).
 Nonetheless, the value used to update \\(x\\) is still \\(x_{\text{new}}\\), not the weighted average \\(x_{\text{new}}\\).
 The purpose of this operation remains somewhat mysterious to me.

+## Design variables x and the Physical densities xPhys

 ## Results Comparison and Analysis
 To develop an intuitive understanding of topology optimization, we selected 162 parameter combinations for testing, aiming to cover a wide range of configurations as comprehensively as possible.
 Specifically, we chose the following parameter combinations: